Pearl Argyle

 Pearl Argyle (born Pearl Wellman; 7 November 1910 – 29 January 1947) was a South African ballet dancer and actress.
 She appeared in leading roles with English ballet companies in the 1930s and later performed in stage musicals and in films.

 Early life and training

 Argyle was born in Johannesburg, the daughter of Ernest James Wellman and Mary Wellman.

 She first enters dance history in the mid-1920s, when she appeared in London and enrolled in ballet classes at the schools of Nikolai Legat, in Colet Gardens, and Dame Marie Rambert, in Notting Hill Gate.
 There she was known as Pearl Argyle by other students and members of Rambert's Ballet Club, the performing group from which Ballet Rambert was to evolve.
-Among other club members at the time was the emerging choreographer Frederick Ashton, who would play a significant role in her career on the ballet stage.
+Among other club members at the time was the emerging choreographer Sir Frederick Ashton, who would play a significant role in her career on the ballet stage.

 Ballet

 At the time that Argyle studied at the Rambert Ballet School, Ashton was the principal dancer of its performing group as well as a budding choreographer.
 He recalled that she was a shy young woman, subject to blushing when addressed, but was a charming person and a graceful dancer.
 Like most people, he was immediately struck by her good looks.
 He likened her to movie actress Greta Garbo and called her "the most beautiful woman of her generation."
 She soon became his muse, inspiring him to create roles for her in a number of his early ballets.

 Argyle was an important member of Rambert's group of student performers in the late 1920s and of the subsequent Ballet Club and the Camargo Society, from 1930 to 1935.
 Subsequently, she was a principal dancer with the Vic-Wells Ballet from 1936 to 1938.
 Among the leading roles she danced during these years were the following.